 ‘Aren’t you disgusted?’

-He didn’t look up at her as he spread her lower lips and cleaned deeper.
+He didn’t look at her as he spread her open and cleaned deeper.
 ‘Disgusted?’

 ‘Men think women’s problems are disgusting.’